About Us

 Empowering Women, Weaving Livelihoods

-- Prior to the distribution, a two-day tailoring training program was held at Vincentian Social Services, Thiruvananthapuram, and QSS, Kollam.
+• A two-day tailoring training program conducted at Vincentian Social Services (Thiruvananthapuram) and QSS, Kollam.

-- Establishing market linkages to help the women sell their products and gain stable income.
+• Market linkages to help women sell their products and secure stable income.

-- Monitoring and follow-up to assess the long-term impact and address challenges.
+• Monitoring and follow-up to evaluate long-term outcomes and address challenges.

-- Creating a supportive community that celebrates their skills and success stories.
+• Building a supportive community network that celebrates skills and success stories.

 Empowering Women Through Livelihood: Glove Inspection Unit

-In collaboration with Madonna ITI, Anchilippa, Kanjirappilly, and Hi Care Gloves, Vincentian Social Services launched a pioneering glove inspection unit—a dedicated workspace aimed at empowering women from economically and socially marginalized backgrounds.
+In collaboration with Madonna ITI, Anchilippa, Kanjirappilly, and Hi Care Gloves, Vincentian Social Services established a glove inspection unit—a dedicated workspace designed to empower women from economically and socially marginalized backgrounds.

-More than just a source of income, this initiative provides a space for women to rediscover their self-worth, redefine their roles in society, and reclaim their dignity.
-The overwhelming response from other job-seeking women in the region underscores the demand for such livelihood opportunities.
+Beyond employment, the initiative provides a platform for women to rediscover self-worth, rebuild dignity, and redefine their social roles.
+The overwhelming interest from other job-seeking women highlights the demand for similar livelihood opportunities.

-This glove inspection unit stands as a successful model of women-centric entrepreneurship, creating meaningful employment while addressing poverty at its roots.
+This unit stands as a powerful model of women-centric entrepreneurship, creating meaningful employment while addressing poverty at its roots.

-The entire project was envisioned and brought to life through the unwavering efforts of Fr.
-Tony Kuthiramattathil, whose commitment to social upliftment was instrumental in transforming this vision into reality.
+The project was envisioned and brought to life through the dedicated efforts of Fr.
+Tony Kuthiramattathil, whose commitment to social upliftment played a crucial role in transforming this vision into reality.